talostrading/sonic/README.md

 - what if the last read message was incomplete i.e. we read the header with its size, say `255`, but only had space to read `100` of those bytes into `b` as we're near the end of `b`.
-- to read the rest of the `255 - 100 = 155` bytes of the payload, we need to move the read `100` bytes to the beginning of `b`, overwriting the already processes payloads.
+- to read the rest of the `255 - 100 = 155` bytes of the payload, we need to move the read `100` bytes to the beginning of `b`, overwriting the already processed payloads.
 - in other words, we need FIFO semantics over `b`.

 The naive way of offering FIFO semantics over b would be to simply copy the `100` bytes to the beginning of the slice.